 The adventure started by packing up early and taking I-80 West from Reno to CA-89 into Olympic Valley.
 It was cold and rainy at the base with mixed precipitation up top.
 We skied a single run then picked up an additional skier at the Truckee bus depot and headed North to Sierraville, Graeagle, and Portola.

 The route was clear between Olympic Valley and CA-70 on HWY-89, but very few of the side roads were plowed as we ventured into the forest.
 Within a few miles the road became treacherous so we decided it was time to park and finish the rest of our trip on foot.
-While attempting to turn around and park facing uphill our driver pulled just a few feet into the snow.
-In an instant the car was stuck.
+While attempting to turn around and park facing uphill our driver pulled just a few feet into the snow and in an instant the car was stuck.

 We tried for a few minutes to free our vehicle, but the tires started spinning and it was obvious it was going to take a bigger effort than we could afford before ensuring entrance to our lodging.
 Because of spring bear activity we were careful to take our food with us and checked the car for recent food wrappers.
 We left the car and headed across the meadow on skis, but did not make it far before the snow was broken by large patches of mud.